kaloprojects/KALO-ESP32-Voice-Chat-AI-Friends/README.md

 -------------------- # KALO-ESP32-Voice-ChatGPT#
 # Summary
+Prototype of a ESP32 based voice chat dialog device, simiar ChatGPT.
+Just as an use case of my earlier published Voice Assistant libraries.
+User can record his questions (pressing a button as long speaking), then ESP32 sends audio to STT (SpeechToText) Transcrpiton server, sending transcrption to Open AI (LLM model e.g. "gpt-4o-mini"), and speaking the answer finally (using TTS / TextToSpeech) with multi-lingual Open AI voices.

+All is coded in C++ native (no server based components, no NodJS or Phyton scripzs needed), AUDIO handling coded nativelly for I2S devices (microphone and speaker).

+Code supports an ongoing dialog, LLM memories chat history, supporting follow-up dialogs (e.g. 'who was Albert Einstein?' .. and later (after OpenAI response): 'was he also a musician?')

+Device can be used stand-alone (just Wifi connection needed), triggered by user voice.
+In addition user can use Serial Monitor (I/O) as to enter requests and receiving Open AI reponse.

+chat to enter

+Microphone

+User
+User can ask questions, sending to OpenAI API, speaking
+, using
 Code snippets showing how to _record I2S audio_ and store as .wav file on ESP32 with SD card, how to _transcribe_ pre-recorded audio via _STT (SpeechToText)_ Deepgram API, how to _generate audio_ from text via _TTS (TextToSpeech)_ API from Google TTS or OpenAI TTS or (new) SpeechGen.IO.
 Triggering ESP32 actions via Voice.

 The repository contains the Demo main sketch  'KALO_ESP32_Voice_Assistant.ino', demonstrating different use case of my libraries 'lib_audio_recording.ino', 'lib_audio_transcription.ino' and (new) 'lib_TTS_SpeechGen.ino'